Updated February 24, 2020

 #4 – Improve Curb Appeal

 When a buyer drives up to your house, they should be impressed by what they see – not discouraged.
 Mow the lawn, remove any weeds, and add fresh mulch or pine straw beds.
 Trim any trees or shrubs blocking the windows.
 Pressure wash the house, porches, driveways, sidewalks and patios.
 Paint mailbox and post if faded.
+A fresh coat of paint on the front door and surrounding trim creates a great initial impression.

 #3 – Kitchens and Baths Sell Homes